jaidenework/active-directory-lab-/README.md

 - input https://github.com/joshmadakor1/AD_PS/archive/master.zip
 - to make sure you can get to this website.
 Go to Internet Settings, go to Security, and make sure this website is trusted
-- save the download you go from the website inputted
+- save the download you get from the website inputted
--

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/f77bb2cb2ad00e629e158883cb56a579812f518b/Screenshot%2038.png)

 - go to your downloads and find names